 When we see the objects/people around us as separate entitles, it creates artificial barriers that don’t truly exist.
 Find out how you can give in fully to the creative energy waiting to be expressed through you!

 9. Ignite the Spark

 It’s untrue that you can only persuade others through manipulation or some form of exchange.
 This practice is about enrolling people by igniting their imagination and bringing out their passion.
-Find out more in the full summary bundle!
-Appeal to passion and abundance (not fear and scarcity) as a source of motivation.

 10. Be the Chess Board

 This practice is about shifting your perspective so you can see your own role in a particular situation.
 Stop trying to control all the chess pieces and the moves; be the board that accommodates all possible moves, so you see things more objectively and can take enlightened actions.

 11. Create Possibility Frameworks